outmoded/reptile/README.md

 The following options are available when configuring _'reptile'_:

 - `port` - the port to use to connect to the REPL.
-Defaults to port 8039.
+Defaults to port 9000.
+- 'localOnly' - determines if only traffic from localhost is allowed to connect to the REPL.
+Defaults to true.